 By way of seeing the world, I actually mean the executive system that activates your core values.
 (Those are your core beliefs you live by).
 You see, in everyday life, you don’t always have time to filter every situation through all your core values funnel.
 Does it make sense?
 Your fundamental beliefs are your map and compass, they are the center of who you are, while the philosophy (based on your core values of course) is, in my opinion, a little short-cut simplifying it all to the understandable statement.

-I can go on and on about my faith, importance of my family, about personal development and the meaning of fulfillment.
-Those are my core values, but I took it all together and brought it over to simple redefining process.
-It represents me not getting crazy about non-crucial stuff, me as a mother who get it all together (or at least trying to!), me trusting in God’s plan, me loving and living for my husband and my kids.
+I can go on and on about my faith, the importance of my family, about personal development, and the meaning of fulfillment.
+Those are my core values, but I took it all together and brought it over to the simple redefining process.
+It represents me not getting crazy about non-crucial stuff, me as a mother who gets it all together (or at least trying to!), me trusting in God’s plan, me loving and living for my husband and my kids.

 Related post: Why should you stop feeling guilty as a mom?

 And what is beautiful about it, nobody has to get it.
-Key is, I see what is it about and how it all connects.
+The key is, I see what is it about and how it all connects.
 I truly believe in it and that is why I’m sharing redefining with the world.

 [ a word of explanation: Redefining is not a life philosophy per se, more of a life mission of mine, but works great as an even more simplified example for the needs of this post ]

 Why is your personal philosophy so important?

 I mentioned above that personal philosophy makes your life easier.
 But it’s not like you have to want an easier life, right?
 I’ve stated in the subject line of this post that it is important to have the philosophy though.
 And I am the woman of my word.

 The meaning of creating the statement you live by is to have a clear vision of the journey we call life.
 Sorry, I couldn’t help myself.
 Sometimes I try to sound poetic and that’s the result.
 Stop laughing, we’re talking serious stuff here.

 You have no time to waste, do you?